Web-learning/Digital-Footprints/readme.md

 # DH OER Footprints
 This DH OER resources is intended to help academics to build their digital footprints.
 This resources can be used as a training & teaching tool, or as a way to kickstart their own profile, should something happen to their instiutional webpage.

-**FTC Wiki:**
-wiki.scarlettrobotics.com

 ## Contributing
-Contributing to the wiki is super easy.
+Making this wiki your own is super easy.
 Simply edit or add a markdown (.md) file to the src folder.

 Markdown is designed to be easily read and understood by anyone.
 To learn more about markdown formatting, see [this link](https://www.markdownguide.org/).